Tennis Racket Head Sizes Explained

 As we edge towards the 100sq in mark, there can still be a fair amount of weight to the tennis rackets in this bracket, it is just that the slightly larger head size will offer a larger sweet spot, meaning these rackets are more geared towards power than control.

-Whereas, Babolat offers rackets more towards the 100sq in mark as they tend to be slightly more user friendly and edge on the side of power, forgiveness and spin potential over precision.
+Whereas, Babolat offers rackets more towards the 100sq in mark as they tend to be slightly more user-friendly and edge on the side of power, forgiveness and spin potential over precision.

-Even in this small range between 95sq in and 100sq in, there can be a great deal of variation in weight, balance and stiffness rating.
+Even in this small range between 95sq in and 100sq in, there can be a great deal of variation in weight, balance, and stiffness rating.

 A heavier racket will tend to have more power and better shock absorption, whereas a lighter racket will be more maneuverable but feel less stable on contact.

-When it comes to a racket’s balance point, look out for this (along with swingweight) when looking at two different rackets with similar head sizes and static weights.
-A higher balance point will indicate a head heavy racket.
+When it comes to a racket’s balance point, look out for this (along with swing weight) when looking at two different rackets with similar head sizes and static weights.
+A higher balance point will indicate a head-heavy racket.

-This will feel heavier to swing and offer more power than a lower balance point racket, that will feel light and whippy to swing but may lack plow through from the baseline and on serves.
+This will feel heavier to swing and offer more power than a lower balance point racket, which will feel light and whippy to swing but may lack plow through from the baseline and on serves.

-Above 100sq in gets you a power focused racket that tends to be more aligned to forgiveness and arm friendliness than control.
+Above 100sq in gets you a power-focused racket that tends to be more aligned to forgiveness and arm friendliness than control.

-These rackets are ideal for beginners and improvers that want a bigger surface area to contact the ball and need a racket that is easy to swing and isn’t too harsh on the arm.
+These rackets are ideal for beginners and improvers who want a bigger surface area to contact the ball and need a racket that is easy to swing and isn’t too harsh on the arm.

 Oversized Rackets

 Between 105sq and 120sq in we enter the realm of oversized racket frames.
-These are specifically designed to offer great forgiveness, power and a consistent feel on contact thanks to the massive sweet spot.
+These are specifically designed to offer great forgiveness, power, and a consistent feel on contact thanks to the massive sweet spot.

 These rackets really pack a punch and do a lot of the work for you, meaning you can really focus on placing the ball where you like and relying on the racket to take care of the power.